xplatform-dev/Collatz-Conjecture/README.md

-I am accepting contributions in the form of revising and editing.
+I am accepting contributions in the form of revising and editing and will credit you as such.

 # Collatz Conjecture